Andre601/mkdocs-materialx/docs/creating-your-site.md

   [live preview]: http://localhost:8000
   [Creating your site]: assets/screenshots/creating-your-site.png

-Alternatively, use the following command for automatic open and reload:
+Alternatively, use the following command for **automatic open and reload**:

 ```
 mkdocs serve --livereload -o